nus-cs2103-AY2122S1/tp/docs/AboutUs.md

 [[portfolio](team/yeluriketan.md)]

 * Role: Testing
-* Responsibilities: In charge of the `get` feature.
+* Responsibilities: In charge of the `get` feature and the Model component.